whoisdsmith/AI-MTHRFCKR/AI-MTHRFCKR.md

 - [Tensai](http://airtable.com/shrhYf24UkDMr2gPl) - Tensai - Conversational Ui For Your Codebase.
 - [Whatthediff](http://whatthediff.ai) - What-The-Diff–AI-Powered Code Review Assistant.
 The AI Powered GitHub App That Explains The Changes Within Your Pull Requests In Plain English.
 - [AIdev.codes](https://aidev.codes/) - AI Dev Codes For You.
 Create Simple Apps And Demos Just By Entering Specifications—a New Type Of AI Prompt Engineering.

 ---

-### Developer Tools

-- [AI CLI](https://github.com/abhagsain/ai-cli) - AI CLI Is A Command-line Interface For Various AI Services, It Allows You To Access Pre-trained Models And Perform Tasks Like Image Classification And Sentiment Analysis.
-- [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/) - Amazon CodeWhisperer Is A Tool To Help You Identify Security Vulnerabilities In Your Code.
-It Uses AI Algorithms To Analyze Your Code And Flag Potential Issues.
-- [Amper](https://score.ampermusic.com/) - Amper Is An AI-powered Music Composer And Producer.
-It Allows You To Create Custom Music Tracks Using An Intuitive Drag-and-drop Interface.
-- [AutoRegex](https://www.autoregex.xyz/) - AutoRegex Is A Tool For Generating Regular Expressions.
-It Uses Machine Learning Algorithms To Analyze Your Sample Text And Generate A Regular Expression That Matches It.
-- [Bria](https://bria.ai/) - Bria Is A Virtual Employee For Businesses.
-It Uses AI Algorithms To Automate Tasks Such As Customer Service, Lead Generation, And Appointment Scheduling.
-- [Buildt](https://www.buildt.ai/) - Buildt Is A Cloud-based AI Development Platform.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [Chatbotkit](https://chatbotkit.com/) - Chatbotkit Is A Platform For Building Chatbots.
-It Provides A Suite Of Tools For Building Conversational AI Applications, Including A Drag-and-drop Interface, Pre-built Templates, And Integration With Popular Messaging Platforms.
-- [Convai](https://www.convai.com/) - Convai Is A Platform For Building Conversational AI Applications.
-It Provides A Suite Of Tools For Building Chatbots, Including A Drag-and-drop Interface, Pre-built Templates, And Integration With Popular Messaging Platforms.
-- [CSM](https://csm.ai/) - CSM Is A Customer Service Management Platform That Uses AI Algorithms To Automate Tasks Such As Customer Service And Support.
-- [Dust](https://dust.tt/) - Dust Is A Tool For Creating And Hosting AI-powered Websites.
-It Provides A Suite Of Tools For Building And Deploying Websites, Including A Drag-and-drop Interface, Pre-built Templates, And Integration With Popular Hosting Platforms.
-- [GptDuck](https://www.gptduck.com/) - GptDuck Is A Platform For Building Conversational AI Applications.
-It Provides A Suite Of Tools For Building Chatbots, Including A Drag-and-drop Interface, Pre-built Templates, And Integration With Popular Messaging Platforms.
-- [GPUX.AI](https://gpux.ai/) - GPUX.AI Is A Platform For Building AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [HTTPie AI](https://httpie.io/) - HTTPie Is A Command-line HTTP Client That Makes It Easy To Make HTTP Requests.
-- [Hugging Face](https://aiinfinity.blogspot.com/p/developerhugging-face.html) - The AI Community Building The Future.Build, Train And Deploy State Of The Art Models Powered By The Reference Open Source In Machine Learning.
-- [Lightning AI](https://lightning.ai/) - Lightning AI Is A Platform For Building AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [Liner AI](https://aiinfinity.blogspot.com/p/developerliner-ai.html) - Liner Is A Free Tool That Lets You Train Your ML Models Easily.
-It Takes Your Training Data And Gives You An Easy-to-integrate ML Model.
-No Coding Or Expertise In Machine Learning Required.
-- [Mintlify](https://mintlify.com/) - Mintlify Is A Platform For Building AI-powered Websites.
-It Provides A Suite Of Tools For Building And Deploying Websites, Including A Drag-and-drop Interface, Pre-built Templates, And Integration With Popular Hosting Platforms.
-- [Moonbeam Exchange](https://moonbeam.ai/) - Moonbeam Exchange Is A Decentralized Exchange Platform That Allows You To Trade Cryptocurrencies And Other Digital Assets.
-- [Nuclia](https://nuclia.com/) - Nuclia Is A Platform For Building Cloud-based AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [Pipeline AI](https://www.pipeline.ai/) - Pipeline AI Is A Platform For Building AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [PromptLayer](https://promptlayer.com/) - PromptLayer Is A Platform For Building Conversational AI Applications.
-It Provides A Suite Of Tools For Building Chatbots, Including A Drag-and-drop Interface, Pre-built Templates, And Integration With Popular Messaging Platforms.
-- [Retune](https://retune.so/) - Retune Is A Platform For Building AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [Riku AI](https://aiinfinity.blogspot.com/p/developerriku-ai.html) - Empowering You To Build AI Models Without Code.
-Use AI Through Integrations, API, Or Public Share Links.
-Accessible AI For Everyone.
-- [Rtutor](https://aiinfinity.blogspot.com/p/developerrtutor.html) - Chat With Your Data Via AI.
-- [RunPod](https://www.runpod.io/) - RunPod Is A Platform For Building AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [Shaped](https://www.shaped.ai/) - Shaped Is A Platform For Building AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [Shumai (Meta)](https://github.com/facebookresearch/shumai) - Shumai Is A Platform For Building AI Models.
-It Is An Open-source Library That Provides Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [Stable Diffusion](https://stability.ai/) - Stable Diffusion Is A Platform For Building AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [Stenography](https://stenography.dev/) - Stenography Is A Platform For Building AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [SyntheticAl Data](https://syntheticaidata.com/) - SyntheticAl Data Is A Platform For Generating Synthetic Data.
-It Provides Tools For Generating Data That Can Be Used For Machine Learning And AI Applications, Including Data For Training And Testing Models.
-- [Teachable Machine](https://teachablemachine.withgoogle.com/) - Teachable Machine Is A Platform For Building AI Models.
-It Provides A Simple And Intuitive Interface For Building And Training Machine Learning Models, Without Requiring Any Prior Knowledge Of Programming Or Machine Learning.
-- [Textomap](https://www.textomap.com/) - Textomap Is A Platform For Visualizing And Exploring Text Data.
-It Provides Tools For Visualizing Text Data, Including Word Clouds, Network Graphs, And Interactive Maps.
-- [Tinq AI-NLP API](https://aiinfinity.blogspot.com/p/developertinq.html) - Tinq.ai Is A Simple Natural Language Processing Tool.
-It Helps You Easily Implement Text Analysis Within Your Projects.
-- [Valyr](https://valyr.vercel.app/) - Valyr Is A Platform For Building AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
-- [Whisper](https://github.com/openai/whisper) - Whisper Is An Open-source Platform For Building AI Applications.
-It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.

----